 How to Make Thumbnails

 The main reason people want to make thumbnail is to help people looking for your type of video to find it by another means but the title alone.
 When you make thumbnail they can see more about your video which prompts them to click knowing that they have made the right choice.
-Customising your thumbnail will help it to stand out and can get your brand out there.
+Customising your thumbnail and YouTube intro will help it to stand out and can get your brand out there.
 This makes it easier for your followers to relate the thumbnail to you and once you know how, you will wonder why you didn’t try it before!

 - How to make thumbnails with Pixlr